Associates Degree Programs in Occupational Therapy

 Popular Career Options

 Most jobs within this field involve assisting occupational therapists with a range of rehabilitation activities.
 These include properly moving a patient from a bed to a wheelchair, monitoring a patient's' activities and recording a client's progress.
 Assistants may also perform clerical tasks, including paperwork, answering phones and scheduling appointments.
-Occupational assistants may find position in:
+Occupational therapy assistants may pursue positions in:

 - Nursing homes